 - The criminal law

-This write up is concerned more with the criminal law, but we will define the two briefly
+This write up is concerned more with the criminal law than with Ladan Law but we will define an analyze them none the less.

 Civil law: It is a legal action that can never lead to imprisonment or punishment or fine.
 Such legal actions include land ownership dispute, landlord/ tenant matters, termination of employment, defamation of character, breach of contract.